Sculptures in Concurrency: Introduction

 Figure~\ref{fig:opensquare} shows a simple example: the empty square, a one-dimensional HDA with two interleaving transitions.
 The covering $\hintost(H)$ splits the upper-right corner, and the algorithm finds an equivalence on the four events which recovers (an ST-structure isomorphic to) $H$: in this case we equate $q_1\sim q_3$ and $q_2\sim q_4$, which corresponds to the standard way of identifying events in HDA as opposite sides of a filled-in square when it exists.

-Another example is shown in Fig.~\ref{fig:nosculpt}.
-This one-dimensional acyclic HDA cannot be sculpted, and the algorithm detects this by noting that (1) all the $a$-labeled transitions indeed need to be the same event, but then (2) the two states connected with a dashed line need to be identified, so that the ST-structure covering cannot be isomorphic to the original HDA model. \cjForLongVersion{ This example also shows that no two-dimensional structure is needed for things to turn problematic: already in dimension~$1$ there are acyclic HDA which cannot be sculpted. }
+Another example is shown in Figure~\ref{fig:nosculpt}.
+This one-dimensional acyclic HDA cannot be sculpted, and the algorithm detects this by noting that (1) all the $a$-labeled transitions indeed need to be the same event, but then (2) the two states connected with a dashed line need to be identified, so that the ST-structure covering cannot be isomorphic to the original HDA model.

-In Sec.~\ref{se:euclid} we make the connection between the combinatorial and geometric models and show that HDA can be sculpted precisely if they are Euclidean.
+In Section~\ref{se:euclid} we make the connection between the combinatorial and geometric models and show that HDA can be sculpted precisely if they are Euclidean.
 This necessitates a few notions from directed topology which can be found in appendix.

 Figure~\ref{fig:contribs} sums up the relations between the different models which we expose in this paper.
 (The dashed line indicates the common belief that Chu spaces over $\three$ and acyclic HDA are equivalent, which we prove not to be the case.)